jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FacadePatternPractice/Task/task.md

 - Additionally, transfer the declarations of `videoLoader`, `videoProcessor`, `videoEncoder`, and `videoSaver` to become `private` properties of the `VideoConversionFacade` class.

-- Finally, change the main method: it should create an instance of the `VideoConversionFacade` method and invoke the `convertVideo` method.
+- Finally, change the main method: it should create an instance of the `VideoConversionFacade` class and invoke the `convertVideo` method.

 ### Hints